Arash-Khosravi/Projects/README.md

 ----------------------------

-# 1.SQL Queries on MySQL Workbench and data Visualization
+# - SQL Queries on MySQL Workbench and data Visualization

  - Data visualization and reporting using Tableau and Microsoft Excel